Pitch Perfect 3: Accolades

+Pitch Perfect 3 won Anna Kendrick the Choice Comedy Movie Actress award at the 2018 Teen Choice Awards and nominations for Hailee Steinfeld and Rebel Wilson also for Choice Comedy Movie Actress as well as the film being nominated for Choice Comedy Movie.

 Music

 The soundtrack to Pitch Perfect 3 was released on December 15, 2017.
 It consisted of 19 tracks, along with a mashup song "Freedom!
 '90 x Cups", performed by the cast and the finalists of the 13th season of The Voice led the album as a single on November 21.
 A special edition album was released on March 2, 2018, which includes three additional tracks.

 Future

 Possible sequel

 When asked about a sequel to Pitch Perfect 3, director Trish Sie said in December 2017, "Of course that's above my pay grade and I have no idea and am not the one making the decisions but as far as I am concerned, I would see these movies on and on and on until they start sucking.
 I think whether it's these women in the next stage of life or it's a new group of women going through these things, I think there are endless ways to chart the course of the girls' lives and a woman's life."
 In 2024, Rebel Wilson confirmed in a BBC Radio 2 interview that "There is one being developed" and stating "I guess they've got to get the script right first, which is the age-old dilemma," giving further potential for a sequel.